WooyoohL/Noise-robust_MER/README.md

 This repo implements the Noise-robust Multimodal Emotion Recognition(NMER)  model for the following paper:
 "Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Realistic Incomplete Data Scenarios".

 You can obtain the NMER model in models/NMER_model.py, and the Noise scheduler in Domiss.py.

 You can modify the Noise scheduler to fit your own data framework.

-Hope you can enjoy the Neural Network!
+We hope you can enjoy the Neural Network!

 # Reference